eloylp/goomerang/README.md

 }
 ```

-From the client perspective, it is not possible to send broadcasts to all the other connected clients.
+From the client side, it is not possible to send broadcasts to all the other connected clients.
 However, nothing will stop the
-developer to create a handler for enabling this operation:
+developer to create a handler for enabling this operation in the server:

 ```go
 package main